fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 chartPresent: false
 ---

 Let's build our first chart using FusionCharts Suite XT!
 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-map-10).
+We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-map-10).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript '@@open-newtab') fusioncharts package, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript '@@open-newtab') the `fusioncharts` package, if not already installed.

 ## Create your first chart